appacademy/Module-5-Resources/project-week/README.md

 # Phase 3: Rolling Optional **Feature Review**
 In Mod 5, *feature review* is optional and done on a first-come-first-serve basis.
 During this week, once you are **feature review ready**, you may reach out to your project lead to request a feature review.
 You will be added to the list.
 These unfortunately take quite a bit of time because they must be reviewed by hand.
 Staff will most likely not be able to complete every review that was requested.
 So, it is recommended to get base functionality and basic CSS done as early as possible to request before Friday.
 The cutoff for a feature review is before last break on Friday.
 Staff cannot do feature reviews over the weekend.
+> Please, if you are not **feature review ready** do not request one!

 ## To be **Feature Review Ready**:
 - All functionality must be working on all features you implemented with React/Redux working properly. (comment out code for incomplete extra features)